Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Actor-Critic Algorithms

 \begin{remark} \phantom{=} \begin{itemize} \item Both $(1-\gamma) \nu^f_{\rho_0}(\cdot)$ and $(1-\gamma) \sigma^f_{\rho_0}(\cdot)$ are probability measures. \item Define the auxiliary Markov chain induced when the policy $f$ acts on the MDP $\bm{\M}$ in terms of the state-action pair $\tilde{\xi}_k := (\tilde{x}_k, \tilde{a}_k)$:

 where

 sample from the initial distribution $\rho_0$ with probability $1-\gamma$ at each transition to a new state.
 Then $(1-\gamma) \sigma^f_{\rho_0}$ is the stationary measure of the auxiliary Markov chain $(\bm{\M},f)_\aux$.
-This is proven on page 36 of \cite{konda2002actor}. \end{itemize} \end{remark}
+The above result is deduced on, for example, page 36 of \cite{konda2002actor}. \end{itemize} \end{remark}

-We make the assumption on the transition $p$ of an MDP $\bm{\M}$ to ensure ergodicity for the Markov chains $(\bm{\M}, f)$ and $(\bm{\M}, f)_\aux$.
-The assumption is stated in terms of the total variation (TV) distance.
-The TV distance between two probability distributions on $\bm{\X} \times \bm{\A}$ with masses $p_1$ and $p_2$ are defined as

-\begin{assumption}[Ergodicity of the MDP] We assume that the Markov chains $(\bm{\M}, f)$ and $(\bm{\M}, f)_\aux$ are both ergodic (irreducible and aperiodic) whenever $f$ selects every action with positive probability.
-As a result, both $(\bm{\M}, f)$ and $(\bm{\M}, f)_\aux$ have a unique stationary distribution (see section 1.3.3 of \cite{lawler2018introduction} and page 36 of \cite{konda2002actor}), denoted as $\pi^{f}$ and $\sigma_{\rho_0}^{f}$ respectively.
-Furthermore, we assume that both $\pi^{f}$ and $\sigma_{\rho_0}^{f}$ are globally Lipschitz of $f$ with respect to the TV distance, so that there exists $C>0$ such that for any policies $f,f'$,